 - Annually reviewing and approving for the CEO and the executive officers of the Company: (i) the annual base salary, (ii) the annual incentive bonus, including the specific goals and amount, (iii) equity compensation, (iv) any employment agreement, severance arrangement and change in control agreement/provision, (v) any signing bonus or payment of relocation costs and (vi) any other significant benefits, compensation or arrangements not available to employees generally.
 One of the Compensation Committee’s objectives shall be to use compensation to align the interests of the executive officers with the long-term interests of the Company’s stockholders, thereby incentivizing management to increase stockholder value.
 In evaluating and determining CEO and executive officer compensation, the Compensation Committee shall consider the results of the most recent stockholder advisory say on pay vote on executive compensation (“Say on Pay Vote”) required by the rules and regulations promulgated under the Exchange Act;

-- Reviewing and approving corporate goals and objectives relevant to the compensation of the CEO and the executive officers of the Company, evaluating performance in the light thereof, and considering factors related to the performance of the Company, including accomplishment of the Company’s long-term business and financial goals;
+- Reviewing and approving corporate goals and objectives relevant to the compensation of the CEO and the executive officers of the Company, evaluating performance at least annually in the light thereof, and considering factors related to the performance of the Company, including accomplishment of the Company’s long-term business and financial goals;

 - Evaluating, on a periodic basis, the competitiveness of (i) the compensation of the CEO and the executive officers of the Company and (ii) the Company’s overall compensation plans;

 - Acting as Administrator (as defined in the Company’s equity plans) of the Company’s equity compensation plans for its employees, including reviewing and recommending to the Board for approval any equity award granting policy and delegating administrative authority to management or a subcommittee, as the Compensation Committee deems appropriate;